teusink/Home-Security-by-Pi/3-Hardening.md

 - Automatically locking is a handy feature to prevent access by means of the GUI when your network is compromised.
 I used xscreensaver for this: xscreensaver: `sudo apt-get install xscreensaver`

 ### E-mail
 - Time to install mail-services to make sure that an email after important events are sent.
+Important for the detection and response part of the Security.

    - Install mail-services: `sudo apt-get -y install ssmtp mailutils mpack`
    - Edit the ssmtp.conf file: `sudo nano /etc/ssmtp/ssmtp.conf` and add/edit the lines below